The Alpha’s Reborn Mate

 But it was never enough.

-Until she woke up.
+Until she was reborn.

 Five years before it all happened.

 But fate has other plans.
 And so does Alpha Rowan Drayce—a powerful, mysterious Alpha from beyond the border who saves her when she least expects it.
-With him, Selene finds something she never had before: freedom… and maybe something deeper.
+With him, Selene finds something she never had before: freedom… and maybe something darker and deeper.

 Will Selene escape the fate that once broke her?
 Or is she running straight into a new kind of danger?